 This Easy Roast Chicken Recipe is for any of you wanting to know how to roast a whole chicken.
 A few simple ingredients and you have dinner on the way.
 This healthy supper is low carb, dairy free, gluten free, Whole 30, Paleo and Keto friendly.

-It is simple to Roast a Chicken in the Oven.
 I’m showing you How To Roast a Whole Chicken the easy way.

 What makes this roasted chicken so easy?
 Well, I keep the ingredients and prep super simple and I don’t fuss with the oven temperature.
 Just toss your chicken in the oven and bake until the internal temp reaches 165ºF.